abdulhannanali/clarifai-javascript-demo/README.md

 })
 ```

 3. Handle and display the errors correctly too.
-Just so you know it can get sometimes a little buggy when you make requests to Clarifai
+Just so you know client requests aren't always perfect and Clarifai has to tell us sometimes that our requests are bad by giving back `400 Bad Request` instead.
+We really need this to convey to our user properly.

 **FINAL STEP**
 Get the demo running somehow